Yeachan-Heo/Certis/README.md

 - Certis is a powerful, lightweight, simple backtesting engine
 - Certis is specialized in Backtesting Algorithm which trades Crypto / Crypto Futures, Perpetual Swaps

+# Read The Docs
+- Start by reading a docs of certis.